usmanwardag/gsoc_stats/README.md

-# gsoc_stats
+# GSOC 2016 Statistics
-GSOC statistics for the year 2016.
+Query key GSOC statistics like proposals accepted by different organizations, projects across different domains and etc, in a Python interface.